bridgeythegeek/editbox/README.md

 `address-of cbwndExtra: 0xfffff900c065d958 [0x6203958]`
 ## How do I use it?
 ### Let Volatility know you're using an additional plugin.
+Use the `--plugins` switch to specify the folder containing any additional plugins you wish Volatility to load:
 ```
 $ python vol.py --plugins=/folder/to/editbox -f memory.dmp --profile=Win7SP1x64 editbox
 ```